Media Queries

 #1

-"Mobile first" way is widely accepted and expected so it is a good practise to define the smallest size devices and with media queries define larger with min-width parameter.
+"Mobile first" way is widely accepted and expected so it is a good practice to define the smallest size devices and with media queries define larger with min-width parameters.

 #2